 Calke Abbey Walks

 Calke Abbey Tickets

 The first thing to note is that Calke Abbey is ticketed.
-Also that at the time of writing this in August 2020, The House is closed due to the pandemic.
+Due to the pandemic the House is closed right now but the parkland and gardens are open.
 You can check if the House is open when you visit on their website here.

 Calke Abbey prices are £8.00 per ticket and under 5’s are free.
 Tickets are released every Friday for the following week so make sure you plan ahead and are flexible.